awesomemotive/claws/README.md

 ```

-In our case, this is ideal for `get_*` type queries that may accept a variety of arguments we need to build into a fairly complex query at the other via `wpdb`.
+In our case, the persistence of each Claws instance is ideal for `get_*` type queries that may accept a variety of arguments we need to build into a fairly complex query at the other via `wpdb`.

 Methods are also chainable, which allows a more logical flow of clause building.